The Top 10 Golfers of All Time | Top 10 Golfers Ever

 He won the original Championship Belt

-outright after his hat-trick of victories, so
+outright after his hat-trick of victories, so the

-the now famous Claret Jug was became
+now famous Claret Jug became the trophy

-Tom Morris Jr is the first name engraved
+Jr is the first name engraved on it.
+His wife

-on it.
-His wife and newborn baby died
+and newborn baby died suddenly in 1875,

-got over it.
-He died on Christmas day the
+and Young Tom never got over it.
+He died

-same year.
-It was a tragic loss to the town
+on Christmas day the same year.
+It was a

-of St Andrews and to the game of golf.
+for the game of golf.

-6. Seve Ballesteros
+Seve Ballesteros

 Dashing, daring, charismatic and brilliant!